joshbegley/nyt-latest/README.md

 `Teams, players and odd circumstances have led to a methodical pace during trade deadline season; history says it's the calm before the storm`\
 https://nytimes.com/athletic/6524101/2025/07/29/mlb-trade-deadline-market-slow/

-**Live Updates: Tsunami Alerts Issued for U.S. and Japan After Huge Pacific Quake**\
+**Live Updates: Tsunami Alerts in U.S. and Japan After One of Largest Quakes on Record**\
-`The 8.8-magnitude earthquake off Russia’s coast led to warnings and advisories for parts of Japan and Alaska.
-Officials in Hawaii told people to expect destructive waves.`\
+`The 8.8-magnitude earthquake off Russia’s coast led to widespread warnings of potentially destructive waves.
+Officials in Hawaii told people to seek higher ground.`\
 https://nytimes.com/live/2025/07/29/world/earthquake-tsunami-russia-japan-hawaii

 **Five key Giants trade deadline questions: Should Buster Posey prioritize the future?**\